-Call your surgeon if you have any of the symptoms listed below:
+Call your surgeon or doctor right away if you have any of the following:

 Practice walking daily.
 Try to do more each week.
 Start by getting your own glass of water.
 If the weather is good, walk to the corner to mail a letter.
 Keep at it—that’s the main thing.

 To protect your new hip, an occupational therapist or physical therapist will teach you safer ways of doing daily tasks.
 Use the following tips when sitting, dressing, or using stairs.

 To sit, back up until the edge of the chair touches your leg.
 Then, using the armrests to support your weight, lower yourself into the seat.
 Always keep your operated leg out in front.

 To pull on socks and shoes, use a long-handled device, such as a grasper or hook.
 Try this with slip-on shoes first.

 To wash your feet and legs, use a long-handled sponge and a shower hose.

 To use stairs, step up first with your good leg.
 Then bring your operated leg up to meet it.
 When going down, step down first with your operated leg.

 After the incision heals and you regain some hip movement, you may be ready to have sex.
 Ask your surgeon or the office nurse about when it is safe to start having sex, and what positions are safe.

 An infection in your body could harm the new joint.
 Talk with your surgeon before scheduling medical or dental procedures.
 You may need to take antibiotics to prevent infection, even years after your surgery.
 To check joint stability over time, you may have X-rays every year or two.